Department-for-Transport-Disruptions/bods-integrated-data/terraform/modules/avl-producer-api/mock-data-producer/README.md

 and for each individual subscription make a fetch call to the BODS AVL /data endpoint with some mock AVL data in the body.

-Currently, this lambda is triggered once every minute.
-(Future improvement is to trigger this Lambda once every 5 seconds to emulate the frequency of data in production)
+This lambda is triggered once every minute.